 Do you love fresh herbs but lack the space to grow them?
 Or do you just want to step out the door to your patio to grab your herbs when you’re cooking?
 I know I do!
 If you do too, a container garden may be ideal for you.
 Growing herbs in a container garden can be easy, and the end result is fresh herbs at your fingertips.
-If you are interested in planting a container herb garden, take a look at these best herb plants for a patio container herb garden below.
+If you are interested in planting a container herb garden, take a look at these best herb plants for a container garden below.
 These herbs are sure to give you great results.

 Oregano is perfect for using in salads, dips, and even on pizza and garlic bread.
 You can buy a start of it for just a few bucks, and it is quite fragrant.
 It pairs nicely with other Italian herbs such as basil.

 Speaking of basil, it is easy to grow and comes in many varieties.
 Choose from spicier and bolder versions or a basic basil plant.
 Basil grows upward so it is ideal for container gardening and can be used in dips, salads, in meat dishes, pizza and more.